madscs1/lua-scripts-for-psych-engine/README.md

 # fnf-health-drain-
-this script.lua is health drain like tabi
+Note: only work on psych engine.this script.lua is health drain like tabi Just copy the code.
+Make text document.
-Just copy the code.
-Make blue note thing I forgot what is it called
+Put it in a song.